UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/03_Android.md

 You can download the official BlissRom builds for UDOO X86 in the [download page](https://downloads.blissroms.com/Bliss/Official/x86/udoo/).

 To prepare a bootable USB with the installer you can follow the UDOO [Getting Started](https://www.udoo.org/get-started-x86/) guide or check the official [BlissRom documentation](https://forum.xda-developers.com/android/software/x86-bliss-x86-pc-s-t3534657).

+On the [UDOO youtube channel](https://www.youtube.com/user/UDOOboard) you can find an installation video-guide of how to install Android Bliss-x86 on an empty drive (e.g. eMMC) of the UDOO X86.
+[Android Installation on UDOO X86](https://www.youtube.com/watch?v=sa84l03dq8M).

+<span class="label label-warning">Heads up!</span> When you boot Android Bliss-x86 for the first time (first boot takes some minutes) the Google *SetupWizard* App will start automatically, like what append in a brand new Android phone. *SetupWizard* will crash if your device doesn't have working wifi module.
+If you have this issue, please add `SETUPWIZARD=0` to your grub command in order to skip it.

 <br/>
 <br/>